tsfpga/tsfpga/doc/sphinx/netlist_build.rst

 Python class
 ------------

-The python class for netlist builds is a child class of :class:`.VivadoProject`.
+The python class for netlist builds, :class:`.VivadoNetlistProject`, is a child class of :class:`.VivadoProject`.
 The only real difference is that IO buffers are not included and no pinning/constraining is needed.
 By separating these builds into separate classes, top level FPGA builds and netlist builds can be listed and built separately.

-.. autoclass:: tsfpga.vivado.project.VivadoNetlistProject()
-    :members: